scythemenace/CS3SH3/notes/potential_q_final.md

 run this application on a system with 4 processing cores, what is the speed-up?

 Answer would be $\cfrac{1}{0.3 + \cfrac{1 - 0.3}{4}}$ = $\cfrac{1 \times 4}{1.9}$ ~ 2.1 times faster

+### What is many-to-one kernel thread mapping

+- All user-level threads are mapped to one kernel thread.
+- This is problematic because if one user thread blocks (maybe because it has to use an IO operations, etc.) it causes the whole process to be blocked (since all threads are blocked)

+### What is one-to-one kernel thread mapping

+- Each user-level threads are mapped to one kernel thread.
+- This is overkill since this might have a lot of overhead because creating a user level thread creates a separate kernel level thread to manage it.

+### What is many-to-many kernel thread mapping

+- Allows many user-level threads to be mapped to an equal or less number of kernel level threads.
+- Blocking kernel system doesn't block the entire process since the other kernel threads allotted to that batch of user-level threads facilitate execution

+### What is two level kernel thread mapping

+- Variation of the many-to-many kernel model (basically a combination of many-to-many and one-to-one).
+- Allows a single user-level thread to be mapped to a single kernel thread and also facilitates whatever the many-to-many model does.

 ### Performance Implications of different scenarios in a many-to-many Model